 The mixer allows the use of up to 4 audio sources.
 This means you can input your external audio mixer as usual and utilize audio from 3 cameras or other sources.
 Being able to utilize the audio from your cameras means you can now build a more well rounded audio experience for your broadcast.
-No longer are you restricted to using ambient venue audio from a single field mic or whatever audio the commentators headsets are picking up.
-You can now pull audio from your camera down on the court.
 This also means the ability to plug a handheld mic into the camera and being able to do sideline reporting without running long audio cables back to your audio mixer.

 Audio Preview (Headphones)

-We’ve added a new button to the Main Audio Meter.
 This button outputs your audio to your computer speakers or into your headphones that are connected to your computer.
-Previously you would enable this from the AV Settings with the Monitor Audio checkbox.
-This feature is now available on all of the audio channels.
 You can enable the Audio Preview feature on any of the audio channels to verify the quality and levels.

 The solo button can be considered almost the opposite of the mute button.
 When you enable the Solo feature on an audio channel you are choosing to only use that source, all other channels are muted.
 If you enable Solo on a second source than only those two sources are enabled.
 You can use this feature to easily choose which sources you want to use without having to use the mute buttons.